NeoGeographyToolkit/StereoPipeline/docs/tools/pc_align.rst

       --input-adjustments-prefix initial_ba/run         \
       --apply-initial-transform-only -o ba_align/run

-Note that this way bundle adjustments will not do any camera refinements after the initial transform is applied.
+Note that this way bundle adjustment will not do any further camera refinements after the initial transform is applied.

 Troubleshooting